AriFordsham/GHCWiki/view-patterns.md

 [Basic view patterns](#Basicviewpatterns)[Semantics](#Semantics)[Examples](#Examples)[Further Syntactic Extensions](#FurtherSyntacticExtensions)[Implicit Maybe](#ImplicitMaybe)[Implicit View Functions](#ImplicitViewFunctions)[Compilation](#Compilation)[Features views can have](#Featuresviewscanhave)[Related work](#Relatedwork)

-**We are about to begin prototyping this extension in GHC, so speak now if you have comments or suggestions''' This page has been revised to reflect what we're going to implement.
+This page has been revised to reflect what we're going to implement.
 For the previous discussion, see [ViewPatternsArchive](view-patterns-archive).
-**

 ## Basic view patterns